richardgaywood/paydata.org/content/houserules/characters/addiction.md

 * Mild - 0 scenes lost
 * Moderate - 1 scene
 * Severe - 2 scenes
-* Burnout - 4 scenes (this means you will not be able to do a Leisure scene, so will not heal stun damage or recover Edge during downtime.)
+* Burnout - 4 scenes (this means you will not be able to do a Leisure scene, so will not heal stun damage or recover Edge during downtime.
+Yes, this hurts.)

-Instead of indulging, you can **go cold turkey**:
+Instead of indulging, you can **go cold turkey**: you will have to roll for withdrawal at the start of your next mission, and take the penalty for withdrawal if you fail (or choose to get a fix during your next mission.)

-* You will have to roll for withdrawal at the start of your next mission, and take the penalty for withdrawal if you fail.
+Finally, you can choose to **rehab**, for 1-3 scenes of time.
+Each scene will grant you +2 dice on your next Addiction Test.
+There is an escalating cost associated with this, as your character spends time in therapy, purchases detox meds, undergoes magical treatments, etc. In a given downtime phase, the first rehab scene costs 1000¥, the second costs 2500¥, and the third costs 10k¥.

 ## The downward spiral